Register for MARA!

 Information regarding fees can be found here.

-If you have any questions about registration or MARA in general, check the FAQ page on the website.
-If you still have questions, feel free to contact the MARA administrator at email@example.com.
+If you have any questions about registration or MARA in general, we encourage you to check out our FAQ page .
+For all other inquiries, feel free to contact the MARA administrator at email@example.com.

 Liability Release & Indemnity/Medical & Insurance Agreement